This is an excellent entry level opportunity for people who want to help families in need!

 - Prior experience assisting other families to obtain appropriate services and supports for their child and family members is desirable.

 - Familiarity with state and local resources and knowledge of how to access them, specifically the early childhood serving systems.

-- Willingness and strong ability to build and maintain partnerships with agencies and providers.
+- Ability to build and maintain partnerships with agencies and providers.

 - Active listening skills for providing non-judgmental peer support and engagement to families.